Kindleyside History, Family Crest & Coats of Arms

 The surname Kindleyside was first found in Cumberland at Kinneyside, a township, in the parish of St. Bees, union of Whitehaven, Allerdale ward above Derwent.

-Important Dates for the Kindleyside family
+Early History of the Kindleyside family

 This web page shows only a small excerpt of our Kindleyside research.
 Another 77 words (6 lines of text) covering the years 1455 and 1487 are included under the topic Early Kindleyside History in all our PDF Extended History products and printed products wherever possible.